-The Company's inventories included raw materials of \$1.8 million and \$0.6 million, as of June 30, 2021 and December 31, 2020, respectively, which are necessary to construct the Company's launch vehicles for customer-specific contracts.
+The Company's inventories included materials which are necessary to construct the Company's launch vehicles to provide launch services to customers.
 Costs related to the construction of research and development launch vehicles are recorded as research and development expenses when incurred.
-Under the Company's business model, launch vehicles are manufactured to deliver customer payloads of various sizes to various locations in low-earth orbit.

-There were no inventory write downs as of June 30, 2021 and December 31, 2020.
+Under the Company's business model, launch vehicles are manufactured to deliver customer payloads of various sizes to various locations in lowearth orbit.
+There were \$6.7 million of inventory net realizable value write downs recorded during the year ended December 31, 2021.
+There were no inventory net realizable value write downs recorded during the year ended December 31, 2020 and 2019.

-Note 6 - Property, Plant and Equipment, Net
+Property, Plant and Equipment, net